 - Personal supports

 The Medical Council has adopted a regional approach clinical training site inspections*.
 The regional approach was developed around the seven HSE Hospital Groups which have overarching responsibility for upholding Medical Council standards of medical education and training in their clinical training sites.
 The Medical Council may also decide to visit other non-Hospital Group clinical training sites located in the same geographical region during a regional visit.

 The Medical Council’s schedule of inspection visits to each Hospital Group and geographical region was informed by data obtained from the annual ‘Your Training Counts’ survey (2014 and 2015) and will take place over a four-year period.
 The full schedule can be viewed here.

 The inspection process map provides an overview of the key steps involved:

 Inspection reports will be published on our website from time to time.
 Once the entire schedule has been completed all reports will be available on our website.

 Regional visits are timed to coincide with a visit to the Hospital Group’s academic partner, where the Medical Council conducts an accreditation of the undergraduate medical education and training programme(s) at the medical school.
 Information on the accreditation process for undergraduate medical education and training programmes is available here.

-If you require any further information about the Regional Accreditation Visits please contact:
+If you require any further information about the Regional Inspection Visits please contact:

 Chloe Ryder, Accreditation Executive, at firstname.lastname@example.org